Download PicBackMan and start free, then upgrade to annual or lifetime plan as per your needs.

 When transferring personal photos, keep these security points in mind:

-- Shared Albums Privacy: Be mindful of who you invite to shared albums
+Shared Albums Privacy: Be mindful of who you invite to share albums

 Maintaining Photo Organization Across Devices

-Keeping your photo collection organized makes finding and enjoying your pictures easier:
+Keeping your photo collection organized makes finding and enjoying your photos easier:

 Creating a Consistent Album Structure